Spratley Meadow with its original main stand |

 I was on my final day of annual leave after abandoning a trip to a cricket tournament in Bangkok owing to the floods out there.
 I wanted a nice venue that was near to home but just a bit too awkward for a midweek visit in winter.
 I made an inspired choice.

 I had forgotten just how far the Metropolitan line stretched as I arrived around 2.30 at Amersham.
 I got my skates on and walked past the huge Tescos and into Old Amersham.
-It was much further then I remembered.
-I walked past some very smart and expensive looking pubs and went past a local league game being played on a school field before arriving at Spratley Meadow where the gateman gave me a warm welcome as he took my £3 admission, which included a basic but decent quality programme.
+It was much further than I remembered.

-I had a lovely view looking down on the very picturesque venue while enjoying my beer and keeping abreast of action elesewhere by radio and text.
-At half time I went back to the clubhouse for a rewarding top up.
-I was really impressed with the friendliness of the place.
+I had a lovely view looking down on the very picturesque venue while enjoying my beer and keeping abreast of action everywhere by radio and text.
+At half time I went back to the clubhouse for a rewarding top-up.
+I was impressed with the friendliness of the place.
 There were lots of smiles and hellos.

 No comments: